cosmos/ibc/spec/core/v2/ics-004-channel-and-packet-semantics/README.md

     Relayer ->> IBCModule on Chain A: relayAck
-    Note over IBCModule on Chain A: start acknowldge packet execution IBCModule on Chain A ->> IBCModule on Chain A : acknowldgePacket IBCModule on Chain A -->> IBCModule on B Light Client: verifyMembership(packetAck) IBCModule on Chain A --> IBCModule on Chain A : app execution IBCModule on Chain A --> IBCModule on Chain A : Delete packetCommitment Note over IBCModule on Chain A: end acknowldge packet execution
+    Note over IBCModule on Chain A: start acknowldge packet execution IBCModule on Chain A ->> IBCModule on Chain A : acknowldgePacket IBCModule on Chain A -->> B Light Client: verifyMembership(packetAck) IBCModule on Chain A --> IBCModule on Chain A : app execution IBCModule on Chain A --> IBCModule on Chain A : Delete packetCommitment Note over IBCModule on Chain A: end acknowldge packet execution